 Climbers evolved on the ground, where little light reaches.
 If they were to flower and fruit, they had to find a way to get up to that light.
 Their evolutionary breakthrough was to co-opt the larger, stronger trees they grew alongside instead of trying to compete with them.

 Climbing plants start by creeping about until they find something they can borrow for support.
-There’s evidence when they’re in this scrambling, horizontal stage, they grow away from the light, as they’re more likely to come across a tree trunk if they grow into the centre of the forest than out of it.
+There’s evidence when they’re in this scrambling, horizontal stage, they grow away from the light, as they’re more likely to come across a tree trunk if they grow into the center of the forest than out of it.

 Once climbing plants hit something, this physical contact triggers chemical changes which completely alter the way the plants grow.
 Instead of growing sideways, they now start reaching up, against the direction of gravity.
 The stems may start twisting round or leaves may modify into tendrils that search out further supports to hitch it upwards.
 Once they scramble up and over neighboring plants for long enough and high enough, they eventually reach sunlight and can flower and fruit.